 It is also highly unlikely that a company would abandon an extremely valuable property due to a sales tax exemption expiring in 20 years.

-However, perhaps a bond might be a requirement for cleanup of e-waste, if it should ever come to that?
+An even more likely requirement might be for cleanup of e-waste, if it should ever come to that.
 Data centers will continually replace, upgrade, and repurpose their electronics.
-The building, land, and utility infrastructure will still be valuable, but old electronic equipment quickly becomes worthless, so a conversation about a small bond to address this issue might be appropriate.
+The building, land, and utility infrastructure will still be valuable, but old electronic equipment quickly becomes worthless, so a conversation about a bond to address this issue might be a wise one if a decommissioning bond is not required.

 Resources